IramKishwar44/WALMART-virtual-experience-program/README.md

 Datapoint: this class represents both raw and processed data points.
 Any time data moves between methods you may use this class as an abstraction.
 ModeIdentifier: an enum used to identify a processor mode.
 DatabaseIdentifier: an enum used to identify a database connection.

+Your task is to draft an ERD for an appropriately normalized relational database that satisfies these requirements:

+The database should store information related to the following products.
+Pet food, which has a name, manufacturer, weight, flavor, and target health condition.
+Pet toys, which have an associated material, name, manufacturer, and durability.
+Pet apparel, which has a color, manufacturer, size, name, and specific care instructions.